 Another benefit of adding organic material to the garden is that it feeds the microorganisms and insects that make up the balanced ecosystem of the soil.
 It creates a good environment for all these soil microbes and organisms that work with and enhance a plant's health and growth.

-Also, the more beneficial microorganisms your soil can support, the less bad organisms will survive.
-That's because the good guys feed on harmful microbes, like nematodes and certain soil born diseases.
+Also, the more beneficial microorganisms your soil can support, the fewer bad organisms will survive.
+That's because the good guys feed on harmful microbes, like nematodes and certain soil-born diseases.
 The beneficial microorganisms also release nutrients into the soil when they die and decompose.
 So the more beneficial microorganisms that are in the soil, the more nutrients will be in the soil.

 Organic material contains acids that can make plant roots more permeable, improving their uptake of water and nutrients, and it can dissolve minerals within the soil, leaving them available for plant roots.
 Many organic amendments also provide some additional nutrients to the soil, although the organic matter is not considered fertilizer.

 Organic matter improves the quality of your garden soil and helps to keep your garden in balance with nature.
 You can add it as an amendment and work it into your soil or take the easier route and use it to mulch your garden.
 It will eventually work itself into the soil.

 Organic matter does so many wonderful things for a garden, it’s just silly not to take advantage of it.
 There would be no organic gardening without organic matter.

 - Soil may look like it's just sitting there, but many elements go into making a healthy soil.
 It's important to know about soil texture, nutrients, and pH.